 That topped with a 1-year-old made this experience even more difficult.

-After my awful experience with my first child and a not so great breastfeeding experience with my second, I decided to take an online class.
+After my difficult experience with my first child and a not so great breastfeeding experience with my second, I decided to take an online breastfeeding course.

-The class is not just for moms who have found themselves in a pickle with breastfeeding.
-This course can be taken by
+The Milkology breastfeeding class is not just for moms who have found themselves in a pickle with breastfeeding.
+This course can be taken by:

 Pregnant moms preparing for breastfeeding